Walleclipse/PersonalityDiscrimination_Chatting/README.md

 ## Method

 This work mainly consists of two parts, 1.
 Personality Discriminator: discriminate the speaker's personality according to some input sentences.
-2. Chatting Machine: Ggenerate the corresponding respose according to the input sentence and the speaker's personality.
+2. Chatting Machine: Generate the corresponding response according to the input sentence and the speaker's personality.

 <img src="https://github.com/Walleclipse/PersonalityDiscrimination_Chatting/raw/master/demo/model.png" width="800" >

 1. Personality Discriminator:

-Target of this part is classifying people into 16 distinct personality types across 4 axis, showing their somedialogues or some declaration (or Twitter, Wechat …)  ([kaggle MBTI dataset](https://www.kaggle.com/datasnaek/mbti-type))
+The target of this part is classifying people into 16 distinct personality types across 4 axes, with feeding some dialogues or some declaration (or Twitter, Wechat …)  ([kaggle MBTI dataset](https://www.kaggle.com/datasnaek/mbti-type))

-We used ELMo pretrained model, Bi-LSTM encoder and self Attention Mechanisms.
+We used ELMo pre-trained model, Bi-LSTM encoder and self Attention Mechanisms.

 2. Chatting Machine: